fluid-project/handbook.floeproject.org/src/collections/techniques/en-CA/IntegratingSignLanguage.md

    too much or too little?
 2. **Placement of the video:** Was the placement of the videos on each page appropriate?
 Was the size of the video too big, or too small?
-3. **Interacting with the video:** Was the user interaction for opening and closing the videos intuitive and usable?
+3. **Interacting with the video:** Was the user interaction for opening, closing, and adjusting the size of the videos intuitive and usable?
 4. **Quality of the video:** How was the quality of the video and the translations in it?

-When an issue comes up, you can use it as an opportunity to discuss possible solutions with your test participant .
+When an issue comes up, you can use it as an opportunity to discuss possible solutions with your test participant.
 You can share these ideas with other participants to improve your understanding of the issue and get a different perspective.